What Star Trek Taught Me About Using Influencers

 Poor selection is a waste of money as Paul Johnson points out in Adweek.

 I emphasize influencer selection with all of my clients and students.
-They probably get tired of hearing my harp on it.

 However, when captain Kirk has the right team with the right skills, yes, there might still be some trouble, but you know they are going solve the problem